 In this unit students research plant and animal nutrition, growth and reproduction.
-They develop an understanding of the conditions in which plants and animals grow and reproduce, and of related issues and challenges.
-They evaluate the effectiveness and sustainability of agricultural or horticultural practices.
-Students investigate the structure, function, nutrition and growth of plants.
-They explore animal nutrition and digestion, and growth and development, make and comparisons between production methods.
+They develop an understanding of the conditions in which plants and animals grow and reproduce, and of related issues challenges.
+They evaluate effectiveness sustainability and agricultural or horticultural practices.
+Students investigate the function, nutrition and growth of plants. explore animal nutrition digestion, and growth and development, make comparisons between production methods.
 Students research reproductive processes and technologies for both plants and animals within the contexts of food and fibre production.
 They undertake practical tasks relating to the growth and management of plants and animals.